BSc or MSci - 3 or 4 years?

-You may transfer between all our Geology and Geophysics courses up to the start of spring term in year 1 if you meet the original entry requirements for the degree you want to transfer to.
+You may transfer between all our courses up to the start of spring term in year 1 if you meet the original entry requirements for the degree you want to transfer to.
 Transfer onto our Year Abroad courses is not normally allowed as places at our partner institutions are limited.

 Transfer to the equivalent three-year BSc course is normally allowed until the end of the autumn term of the third year.

 Three year BSc degrees provide an excellent qualification for a career in a wide range of professions and can be followed by a relevant MSc degree.
 There are a wide range of specialist MSc degrees available in the UK and abroad.
 UK MSc courses are typically ‘taught masters’ and last a year, such as the ones in this department, whilst in Europe they often last two years and range from fully taught to taught-research hybrids.

 Students who decide to enter employment after three years have the benefit of making a prompt start to their careers in whichever sector they choose; a range of career profiles showcasing the careers are available here.

 The fourth year

 The fourth year is different.
 It allows you to extend and deepen your knowledge through high-level (masters level) courses and seminars.
 The fourth year therefore provides students with a strong advantage in the competitive job market and a boost to their careers.
 A student with an MSci is more likely to find themselves on a fast track career with a higher salary and more opportunities as a result of the extra investment in their skills.